Local SEO Keyword Research For Law Firms [2025 Updated]

 Before your law firm can dominate the Google Maps Pack, you need to know what you’re up against and where the keyword opportunities lie.

-This this guide, we will discuss how your law firm can find high value keywords for your SEO campaign.
+This guide will discuss how your law firm can find high value keywords for your SEO campaign.

 The first step in keyword research is to analyze your local market from Google’s perspective.